Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 - Apply and trigger content editability only when and where needed
 - Disable clickable elements to prevent redirection and unwanted UI updates?
 - Legals: Find out if this tool violates any API restrictions (it shouldn't and is not intended so)

+### stay home,stay safe
+- take care and thank you for visiting